3tw/VueComponents/README.md

 ```

 ## LanguageChart.vue
-### still in progress
+### * still in progress *
-Language chart to display the percentage of languages used in the project by making requests to GitHub API repo with axios.
+Language chart to display the percentage of languages used in a project by making requests to GitHub API repo with axios.

 First, install Axios
 ```